 It wasn’t planned.
 It wasn’t expected.
-But God allowed a unique experience in sharing the Gospel to unfold on one of our mission trips this summer that was one of the coolest things I’ve ever seen and been a part of when it comes to sharing the Good News of Jesus Christ.
+But God allowed a unique experience in sharing the Gospel to unfold on one of our mission trips last summer that was one of the coolest things I’ve ever seen and been a part of when it comes to sharing the Good News of Jesus Christ.

 We were hosting a community cookout on the last night of our trip.
 I was sitting around a picnic table with 5 of our students and there were 2 kids from the neighborhood that were there with us.
 I had already brought up going to church with our 2 new friends and I was ready to turn the corner from church attendance to believing in Jesus.
 At that moment I really felt encouraged by the Holy Spirit to try to be more engaging than asking a few pointed questions and getting to my Gospel presentation so I did something I’m not always good at: I let other people talk.